LHHS sports: Tuesday’s scores and upcoming games

 UPCOMING GAMES

-Varsity softball: Lake Havasu plays Lee Williams at Centennial Park at 12 p.m.
+JV baseball: Lake Havasu plays Millennium on the road at 3:45 p.m.

-Varsity softball: Lake Havasu plays Lee Williams at Centennial Park at 4 p.m.
+Varsity baseball: Lake Havasu plays Millennium on the road at 3:45 p.m.

+COLUMBUS, Ohio (AP) — Fairleigh Dickinson became the second No. 16 seed in history…

 (0) comments